 Burrinja is a vibrant community cultural centre in the Dandenong Ranges with a clear, creative and community-based vision for the region: Building Community through Arts.

-The centre encompasses multiple gallery spaces and artists’ studios, a world-class collection of Indigenous and oceanic art, 400 seat theatre, black box space, kids ‘stay and play’ art activities, rehearsal, making and meeting spaces, community cultural development projects, museum collection management, live music, Indigenous cultural garden and The Skylark Room Café & Bar.
+The centre encompasses multiple gallery spaces, artists’ studios, a world-class collection of Indigenous and oceanic art, 400 seat theatre, black box space, kids ‘stay and play’ art activities, rehearsal, making and meeting spaces, community cultural development projects, museum collection management, live music, Indigenous cultural garden and on site cafe & bar.

-Open Tuesday to Sunday Burrinja is fabulous place to experience great art; from theatre to exhibitions and studios.
+Open Tuesday to Sunday Burrinja is fabulous place to experience great art.

 Burrinja is the operational name for the Dandenong Ranges Community Cultural Centre Inc. The cultural centre is a not-for-profit arts organisation and registered charity, incorporated in 1999.
 Burrinja is governed by an independent Board, which includes Yarra Ranges Council representation.